 No two inbound marketing agencies are created equal.
 However, HubSpot partner agencies share a common mission.
 And that’s to generate more leads, increase revenue, and maximize ROI for their clients.
 And the core of that mission has always been the inbound methodology.
 So much has changed since HubSpot defined inbound marketing in 2006, though.
 What does that mean for offering content as a service?

-Every brand is competing for digital attention and writing keyword-optimized blog posts isn’t longer enough.
+Every brand is competing for digital attention, and writing keyword-optimized blog posts aren’t long enough.
 Now, your inbound services might include social media marketing, influencer marketing, email marketing, PPC advertising, video, podcasting, the ever-evolving demands of search engine marketing—anything and everything to help your clients cut through the noise and retain attention.

 This growing list of responsibilities forces inbound agencies to face common challenges:

 - Deal Size and Type: Clients push for project-based contracts and à la carte pricing to squeeze more out of every dollar spent.